reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 });

 ```
+The `GET` method defined here is used to return a collection of `orders`.

+### Client Side Sending CORS Requests from Javascript
+For sending requests to the `OrderProcessor` application described in the previous section, we will use a HTML page and package this inside another Node.JS application running on `localhost:9000`.

-We will call this `GET` method from an HTML page running on `localhost:9000` using the `XMLHttpRequest` javascript object:
+We will call the `GET` and `PUT` methods from this HTML page using the `XMLHttpRequest` javascript object:

 ```html
 <html>